Jerry Moran: Political positions

-Moran's voting record is somewhat conservative.
-He has a lifetime rating of 86 from the American Conservative Union and a lifetime 71 rating from Club for Growth but in off election years he has a somewhat moderate score, as in 2019 when he scored 32 with Club for Growth.
+Moran's voting record is conservative.
+He has a lifetime rating of 86 percent from the American Conservative Union and a lifetime 71 percent rating from the Club for Growth.
+In 2023, the Lugar Center ranked Moran eighth among senators for bipartisanship.

 Agriculture

-In March 2019, Moran was one of 38 senators to sign a letter to United States Secretary of Agriculture Sonny Perdue warning that dairy farmers "have continued to face market instability and are struggling to survive the fourth year of sustained low prices" and urging his department to "strongly encourage these farmers to consider the Dairy Margin Coverage program."
+In March 2019, Moran was one of 38 senators to sign a letter to Agriculture Secretary Sonny Perdue warning that dairy farmers "have continued to face market instability and are struggling to survive the fourth year of sustained low prices" and urging his department to "strongly encourage these farmers to consider the Dairy Margin Coverage program."

 In May 2019, Moran was a cosponsor of the Transporting Livestock Across America Safely Act, a bipartisan bill introduced by Ben Sasse and Jon Tester intended to reform hours of service for livestock haulers by authorizing drivers to have the flexibility to rest at any point during their trip without it being counted against their hours of service and exempting loading and unloading times from the hours of service calculation of driving time.